xpert98/jupiter-curated-inventory-service/README.md

 The Curated Inventory Service provides CRUD operations and uses PostgreSQL for data storage.

+## Deployment

+### Production Environment

+Docker Swarm is recommended for production deployment.

+Additional Docker Swarm deployment resources here: https://github.com/xpert98/jupiter-docker

+#### Database Setup
+SQL commands necessary to set up tables in the schema are included in db.sql.
+Seed data is included in db_data_seed.sql.
+1. Log into Postgres and create a new database
+1. Execute the statements from db.sql to create the schema
+1. Execute the statements from db_data_seed.sql to seed initial data into the database

+### Development Environment
-## Prerequisites
+#### Prerequisites
 * Node.js 11.9.0 or greater
 * PostgreSQL 10 or greater
+  * A database and user account should be created prior to running the Curated Inventory Service

-## Database Setup
+#### Database Setup
 SQL commands necessary to set up tables in the schema are included in db.sql.
-The script assumes the database user name to be "jupiter" so change that to suit the authentication set up for your database.
+Seed data is included in db_data_seed.sql.
+1. Log into Postgres and create a new database
+1. Execute the statements from db.sql to create the schema
+1. Execute the statements from db_data_seed.sql to seed initial data into the database

-## Running the Curated Inventory Service
+#### Running the Curated Inventory Service
 First, set environment variables or create a .env file (in the root directory alongside server.js) for the following:

 * PG_HOST